 Rentacoder is one of the largest IT recruitment marketplaces in the world.
 As the name suggests you can hire a coder to perform tasks you don’t have the time or skillset to do on your own.
 The marketplace is populated by a large number of freelancers, both the ones that are awesome and the ones that don’t know anything.
 Just do your due diligence and you’ll be happy with the results.

 Fiverr is a marketplace that brings together thousands of services starting at just five dollars.
 You can find everything from graphic design to press release writing.
-The only thing I’ll say is to steer clear of anything remotely connected to online marketing.
+The only thing I’ll say is to steer clear of anything remotely connected to SEO.

 Hire the World is a beautifully designed outsourcing website that is helping companies create beauty for their brand.
 They concentrate on logo, web, and graphic design and attract some of the best freelancers in the world to make your projects a reality.